NeuralFlux/foodvisor-llm/README.md

 A deep learning course project that evaluates and fine-tunes Google Gemma on food ingredient data, offered with retrieval-augmented generation.

 ## Milestones Completed
-*Scraped and Parsed over 65,618 Wiki Articles related to Food and Ingredients using Multi-Processing on 4 CPUs, saved as pickle files.
+- [x] Scraped and Parsed over 65,618 Wiki Articles related to Food and Ingredients using Multi-Processing on 4 CPUs.

-*Using the mixed-bread model to tokenize and generate embeddings.
+- [x] Using the mixed-bread model to tokenize and generate embeddings.Divide the articles into chunks of size ~ 300 tokens/chunk on average, resulting in 235,197 chunks in total.
-* Divide the articles into chunks of size ~ 300 tokens/chunk on average, resulting in 235,197 chunks in total.
+- [x] Generate Embeddings using DDP with 2 RTX-8000s using mxbai and index these embeddings with FAISS.
+We have a vector DB with ~ 235,190 embeddings related to food.
-*Generate Embeddings using DDP with 2 RTX-8000s using mxbai and index these embeddings with FAISS.
+- [x] Obtained 3000 unique ingredients from USDA and their labels and reasons from ChatGPT 4.0
-* We have a vector DB with ~ 235,190 embeddings related to food
+- [x] Engineered an instruction and response dataset with prompts
-* Obtained 3000 unique ingredients from USDA
+- [x] Used semantic search to provide more context to LLM
-*Obtained labels and reasons from ChatGPT 4.0 *Engineered an instruction and response dataset with prompts *Used semantic search to provide more context to LLM *Fine-tuned Gemma 2B using LoRA and QLoRA (4bit NF to store and Brain Float to compute, with paged AdamW 8-bit optim)
+- [x] Fine-tuned Gemma 2B using LoRA and QLoRA (4bit NF to store and Brain Float to compute, with paged AdamW 8-bit optim)

 ## Repository description and structure